Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Is direct deposit safe?

-Using direct deposit to have your paycheque, benefits, or other payments sent directly to your bank account is one of the safest methods available.
-A physical cheque can be lost, stolen, or damaged, and getting a replacement can be difficult, expensive, and time-consuming.
+Using direct deposit to have your paycheque, benefits, or other payments sent directly to your bank account is one of the safest payment methods.

 As mentioned, direct deposits are managed by Payments Canada, but it does more than just manage these deposits.
 It has a much larger mandate as set out in the Canadian Payments Act, which includes:

-• establishing and operating national systems for clearing and settling payments,
+• Establishing and operating national systems for clearing and settling payments

-• facilitating the development of new payment methods and technologies.
+• Facilitating the development of new payment methods and technologies.

 Can the sender see my banking info?